andalus package

 Application

-classmethod from_serpent(title: str, sens0_path: str, results_path: str, kind: str = 'keff', materials=None, zailist=None, pertlist=None)[source]
+classmethod from_serpent(title: str, sens0_path: str, results_path: str, kind: str = 'keff', materials=None, zailist=None, pertlist=None, m: float | None = None, dm: float | None = None, flux_det: tuple[str, str] | None = None)[source]

 Parameters:

-• title (str) – title of the application.
+• title (str) – Title of the application.

-• sens0_path (str) – path to the Serpent _sens0.m file.
+• results_path (str) – Path to the Serpent _res.m results file.

-• kind (str, optional) – kind of observable, by default “keff”.
+• kind (str, optional) – Kind of observable, by default "keff".

 Returns: